-Anzac Biscuits, also knows as Anzac Cookies, are crispy on the outside, and deliciously chewy in the middle.
+Anzac Biscuits, also known as Anzac Cookies, are crispy on the outside, and deliciously chewy in the middle.
 They have a strong caramel-like flavour with hints of coconut and healthy oats in every bite.

 About Anzac Biscuits: